Adam Woodyatt

 Adam Brinley Woodyatt (born 28 June 1968) is an English actor.
-He is known for his role as Ian Beale in the BBC soap opera EastEnders, which he played between 1985 and 2022.
+He is known for his role as Ian Beale in the BBC soap opera EastEnders, a role he has portrayed since the show's inception in 1985, making him the show's longest serving cast member.

 Early life and education

 Woodyatt was born on 28 June 1968 in Walthamstow, and grew up in east London.
 He was educated at two independent schools: Forest School, on the edge of Epping Forest, in Walthamstow in north east London, where he shared classes with comedy writer Sharat Sardana and cricket captain Nasser Hussain; and the Sylvia Young Theatre School.
 He also attended Llanidloes High School, Llanidloes, Wales.